10 Unique Camping Tent Types

 Canvas and bell tents are beautiful, easy to set up, and perfect for camping or outdoor parties.

-While most canvas and bell tents aren’t as insulated or utilitarian as traditional polyester tents, they are quite comfortable in dry, warm weather.
+While most canvas and bell tents aren’t as insulated or utilitarian as traditional polyester tents, they are comfortable in dry, warm weather.

 The Cost: